-We're a husband-and-wife team—an award-winning filmmaker and the former Head of Digital at the Guggenheim Museum—drawing on decades of experience in visual culture, storytelling, and technology.
-With a refined curatorial sensibility shaped over a lifetime in the arts, we created Friday Arts to amplify artists’ visions, illuminate their processes, and make collecting art a personal and enriching experience.
+Founded by a husband-and-wife team—an award-winning filmmaker and the former Head of Digital at the Guggenheim Museum—Friday Arts draws on our decades of experience in visual culture, storytelling, and technology.
+With a curatorial sensibility refined over a lifetime in the arts, we created Friday Arts to amplify artists’ visions, illuminate their processes, and make collecting art personal and enriching.

-We invite you to visit often, and stay awhile.
-Explore curated artworks and exhibitions, watch films, read interviews, and step inside the story behind the work.
-Whether you're art-curious or a seasoned collector, we’re here as your trusted partners on your journey with art.
+Explore curated artworks and exhibitions, watch films, read interviews, and step inside the stories behind the art.
+We’re here as your trusted partners on your journey with art.

 Laura and Justin